Research Administration Policies

 Allowable costs:

-Allowable costs are specifically related to the sponsored agreement, benefit the sponsored agreement in the proportion to the amount charged, and conform to the policies and procedures of Penn State.
+Allowable costs are specifically related to the sponsored project, benefit the sponsored project in proportion to the amount charged, and conform to the policies and procedures of Penn State.
 The costs must be necessary for the performance of the project.
 A particular cost may be allowable on one project, where it is specifically needed for performance, but unallowable on another project where no similar performance requirement exists.

 Detailed factors affecting the allowability of costs are outlined in Uniform Guidance 2 CFR 200.403.
 These factors include: